alecsandrei/slope-area/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- A default mkdocs project; see www.mkdocs.org for details.
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── logging
+│   └── config.json    <- Python logging module configurations.
+│
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, │                         e.g. `1.0-jqp-initial-data-exploration`.
-│                         `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         slope_area and configuration for tools like black